Recreational water quality – is it safe to swim?

 - avoid swimming in streams; we don’t recommend swimming in streams or where streams and rivers come out at the beach, especially during hot summer months

 - signs will only go up if tests show water quality has reached ‘red/action’ level, when water poses an unacceptable health risk from swimming.

-For more information, and where and what we monitor for, see Greater Wellington’s Water quality and monitoring FAQs.
+For more information, and where and what we monitor for, see Greater Wellington’s Our monitoring programme.

 It’s normal to expect some degree of blue green algae in the Waikanae River (from SH1 to the river mouth) and in the Ōtaki River during warmer months and sometimes even during mild winters.

 - There’s always a risk of harm to your dog if you let it swim or scavenge in the lower reaches of our rivers and streams, because algal blooms and dislodged algal mats can occur along the river at any time.

 - If toxic algae reaches harmful levels for humans in any of our monitored recreational water sites, we’ll release public notifications to let everyone know.